DataDog/documentation/content/en/logs/guide/build-custom-reports-using-log-analytics-api.md

 ## Overview

 You may want to build custom reports and dashboards for your team by combining information from your business and other services alongside log data.
-To quickly build such reports with metrics from your log data, use the Log Analytics API.[1]
+To quickly build such reports with metrics from your log data, use the [Log Analytics API][1].

 The following examples are covered in this guide: